AsureNetwork/asure-dapp/DEVELOPERS.md

 It is a mobile web application based on [create-react-app](https://github.com/facebook/create-react-app).

-## device-wrapper

-The [device-wrapper package](https://github.com/AsureFoundation/asure-dapp/tree/master/packages/device-wrapper) loads a given url in an iframe which is wrapped in an iphone mockup.
-We use it to showcase our Asure dApp in an IPhone mockup as the Asure dApp is optimized for mobile only.

-It is a web application based on [create-react-app](https://github.com/facebook/create-react-app).

 ## gpcli

 The [gpcli package](https://github.com/AsureFoundation/asure-dapp/tree/master/packages/gpcli)
 is our swiss army cli tool and is used to run the simulation of our german pension product including

 - creating test data
 - paying into the pension system
 - getting money out of the pension system
 - etc.

 ## smartcontracts